gkunter/coquery/docs/download/index.rst

 Optional Python modules
 +++++++++++++++++++++++

-If you have installed Coquery as a Python package, you may want to install the following optional Python packages to enable all features in Coquery.
+If you have installed Coquery as a Python package, you may will have to install the following optional Python packages to enable all features in Coquery.

 * `PyMySQL <https://github.com/PyMySQL/PyMySQL/>`_ 0.6.4 or later – A pure-Python MySQL client library (Connect to MySQL database servers)